 - Contact a state or county association of ophthalmologists or optometrists.
 These groups, usually called academies or societies, may have lists of eye care professionals with specific information on specialty and experience.

-- Each year usually in August the magazine U.S. News and World Report features an article that rates hospitals in the United States.
+- Each summer the magazine U.S. News and World Report features an article rating hospitals in the United States.

 For More Information

-- The American Medical Association provides basic professional information on virtually every licensed physician in the United States and its territories.
-You can limit your search to include only ophthalmologists.
-This service is available via website: https://apps.ama-assn.org/doctorfinder/recaptcha.jsp.
+- The American Medical Association hosts DoctorFinder, a database with basic professional information on licensed physicians in the United States and its territories.
+You can choose to only search ophthalmologists.